JuliaDSP/Wavelets.jl/README.md

 * 1st generation wavelets using filter banks (periodic and orthogonal).
 Filters are included for the following types: Haar, Daubechies, Coiflet, Symmlet, Battle-Lemarie, Beylkin, Vaidyanathan.

 * 2nd generation wavelets by lifting (periodic and general type including orthogonal and biorthogonal).
 Included lifting schemes are currently only for Haar and Daubechies (under development).
+A new lifting scheme can be easily constructed by users.

 Written by Gudmundur Adalsteinsson (C) 2014.
 See license (MIT) in LICENSE.md.